-Camp Ruston was one of the largest prisoner of war camps in the United States during World War II.
+Camp Ruston was one of five large internment facilities established in Louisiana to house captured Axis soldiers transported to the United States during World War II.

-Camp Ruston was one of four large internment facilities established in Louisiana to house the hundreds of thousands of captured Axis soldiers who were transported to the United States.
-After a survey of several candidate sites in north Louisiana, the War Department selected the Grambling location, in part, because of its proximity to the Vicksburg, Shreveport, and Pacific Railroad—a necessity for the efficient movement of men and materials.
-Officials bought 750 acres via eminent domain from the landowners for $24,200 and promised the return of the property after the war.
-Local contractor T. L. James & Company built the camp on a standardized plan that included rows of tar-paper–covered housing units for the prisoners, a housing and administrative complex for the American guards, three water wells, a water tower, kitchens, mess halls, latrines, a chapel, a laundry, and recreation areas.
-The POW officers’ compound was separated from that of the enlisted men.
+Camp Ruston was one of five large internment facilities established in Louisiana to house the hundreds of thousands of captured Axis soldiers who were transported to the United States.
+After a survey of several candidate sites in North Louisiana, the US War Department selected the Grambling location, in part, because of its proximity to the Vicksburg, Shreveport, and Pacific Railroad—a necessity for the efficient movement of men and materials.
+Officials bought seven hundred fifty acres via eminent domain from the landowners for $24,200 and promised the return of the property after the war.
+Local contractor T. L. James & Company built the camp on a standardized plan that included rows of tar paper–covered housing units for the prisoners, a housing and administrative complex for the American guards, three water wells, a water tower, kitchens, mess halls, latrines, a chapel, a laundry, and recreation areas.
+The POW officer compound was separated from that of the enlisted men.
 A tall wire fence punctuated by guard towers surrounded the entire camp.
 Construction cost $2.5 million, and the camp was activated on Christmas Day 1942.

 Boot Camp and Wartime Prison

 Until the first prisoners arrived in August 1943, the camp served as headquarters of the Fifth Women’s Army Auxiliary Corps (WAAC) Training Center.
-More than 3,000 WAACs received basic training at the facility.
-The first trainload of prisoners to arrive at Camp Ruston consisted of 300 men from Field Marshal Erwin Rommel’s renowned Afrika Korps.
+More than three thousand WAACs received basic training at the facility.
+The first trainload of prisoners to arrive at Camp Ruston consisted of three hundred men from Field Marshal Erwin Rommel’s renowned Afrika Korps.
 The most important prisoners included the crew of the German submarine U-505.
 After the vessel and its code book were captured near Cape Verde in the Atlantic Ocean on June 4, 1944, the crew was placed in isolation at Camp Ruston.
 The men were even denied visits from the International Red Cross in order to keep the Germans from learning that their secret codes had been compromised.
-German prisoners with strong Nazi sentiments and those considered non-Nazis were usually sent to different camps to help maintain order.
+German prisoners with strong Nazi sentiments and those considered non-Nazis were usually sent to separate camps to help maintain order.
 Camp Ruston was considered a non-Nazi facility.
 In October 1943 the camp reached its peak occupation with 4,315 prisoners.

 The last prisoners left Camp Ruston for repatriation in early February 1946.
 The camp was shuttered the following June.
-Decades after their incarceration at Camp Ruston, former POWs would recall their lives in the north Louisiana hill country and commonly remark that their experiences led them to support a postwar democratic government in their own countries.
+Decades after their incarceration at Camp Ruston, former POWs would recall their lives in the North Louisiana hill country and commonly remark that their experiences led them to support a postwar democratic government in their own countries.

 In 2007 the documentary German POWs in Louisiana: The Camp Ruston Story was produced for Louisiana Public Broadcasting.
 The program featured archival film and photographs as well as reenactments of camp events.
-The Special Collections Department at Louisiana Tech University contains documents and artifacts related to Camp Ruston, and The Museum of Science and Industry in Chicago, where the captured U-505 is displayed, also has records related to the crew and their internment in north Louisiana.
+The Special Collections Department at Louisiana Tech University contains documents and artifacts related to Camp Ruston, and the Museum of Science and Industry in Chicago, where the captured U-505 is displayed, also has records related to the crew and their internment in North Louisiana.